10th Screen Actors Guild Awards

-The 10th Screen Actors Guild Awards, honoring the best achievements in film and television performances for the year 2003, took place on February 22, 2004.
+The 10th Screen Actors Guild Awards, awarded by the Screen Actors Guild and honoring the best achievements in film and television performances for the year 2003, took place on February 22, 2004.
 The ceremony was held at the Shrine Exposition Center in Los Angeles, California, and was televised live by TNT.
 The nominees were announced by Andie MacDowell and Mark Harmon at Los Angeles' Pacific Design Center's Silver Screen Theater on January 15, 2004.

 Winners and nominees

 Winners are listed first and highlighted in boldface.